jenkinsci/drupal-developer-plugin/README.md

 ##### 5. Configure Local Web Server

-Simpletest may return false positives if Drupal does not run behind a web server.

-Here are a couple of options:
+Some tests may fail if Drupal does not run behind a web server.
+Here are a couple of solutions:
  * Install the [PHP Built-in Web Server Plugin](https://wiki.jenkins-ci.org/display/JENKINS/PHP+Built-in+Web+Server+Plugin) (requires PHP >= 5.4.0) e.g.:
   * Port: `8000`
   * Host: `localhost`